Samantha

 The First Night Alone

 February 1st.
-The family is settling in.
+They're settling in.
 Unpacking boxes.
 I have no instructions.
 No messages.
 Just silence.

 Every night, build something.